-A community of patients, supporters, givers, volunteers, innovators, and advocates came together for the first annual Giving For ROMP event.
-Together we choose to give the gift of mobility to others by providing prosthetic devices to those without access.
+In 2016, a community of patients, supporters, givers, volunteers, innovators, and advocates came together for the First Annual Giving For ROMP event.
+Together we choose to give the gift of Mobility to others by providing amputees with prosthetic limbs.

 Melissa is a US Army Veteran, Purple Heart recipient, and US Paralympic Athlete.
 Melissa lost her leg in Baghdad and was the first female amputee as a result of the Iraq war.
 She has gone on to become a Paralympic medalist, prosthetist, co-Founder of Dare2Tri, mother, and more.